-All building signs, with the exception of awning and window signs, shall consist of solid individual letters and symbols made of anodized aluminum or similar materials or shall consist of individual illuminated self-contained letters and symbols made of anodized aluminum or similar materials with translucent plastic faces.
+All building signs, with the exception of awning and window signs, shall consist of solid individual letters and symbols made of corrosion-resistant materials such as anodized aluminum, powder coated aluminum, galvanized steel, or shall consist of individual illuminated self-contained letters and symbols made of anodized aluminum or similar materials with translucent plastic faces.
 Signs with exposed florescent tubes or light bulbs are prohibited.
 Exposed neon is permitted.
 Painted signs, including any lettering, graphics, images, and logos, are prohibited except as may be permitted on awnings and windows.

-Projecting signs (defined as a sign that extends more than 12 inches out from the wall of the building on which it is mounted) may be permitted on building walls that face an internal, private street.
+Projecting signs (defined as a sign that extends more than 12 inches out from the wall of the building on which it is mounted) may be permitted on building walls that face an internal, private street or parking lot.
 No projecting signs shall be mounted on walls that face and front along a public street.
 Projecting signs shall comply with all regulations of a building sign and the following:

-- No more than one (1) projecting sign shall be permitted per building entrance located on the façade for which the signs are mounted. - Signs may be double sided and the maximum area of the sign and/ or area of the sign structure area shall be 24 square feet on each side. - Maximum sign projection shall be eight (8) from the building wall on which it is mounted. - Minimum sign clearance shall be 10 feet above any sidewalk or walkway and 15 feet above any roadway or parking lot.
+- No more than one (1) projecting sign shall be permitted per building entrance located on the façade for which the signs are mounted. - Signs may be double sided and the maximum area of the sign and/ or area of the sign structure area shall be 24 square feet on each side. - Maximum sign projection shall be 8 feet from the building wall on which it is mounted. - Minimum sign clearance shall be 10 feet above any sidewalk or walkway and 15 feet above any roadway or parking lot.

 All letters and symbols shall be individually attached to the building wall.
 Raceways are prohibited.
-In any situation where it is not physically practical to mount a wall sign without a raceway, a pan style raceway may be utilized, subject to the submittal of documentation of such physical impracticality to the Zoning Administrator.
 No individual letter or symbol shall exceed six (6) feet in height and six (6) feet in width.

-Panel signs are prohibited; however, a panel type sign with an individual logo or graphic may be permitted as part of a building sign provided the panel area does not exceed six (6) feet in height and six (6) feet in width and is designed as if it were an individual illuminated self-contained letter or symbol.
+Panel signs are prohibited, except for a panel sign with an individual logo or graphic may be permitted as part of a building sign provided the panel area does not exceed six (6) feet in height and six (6) feet in width and is designed as if it were an individual illuminated self-contained letter or symbol.